Air Tightness Testing

 Gray metal building with two garage doors, a small window, and a door with a red cover.
 The building is set against a hillside with green rocks and a partly cloudy sky.

 Section 6.2 of the Scottish Building Regulations Technical Handbook recommends that air tightness testing is carried out to each new dwelling.
 Air tightness testing is used to measure the amount of uncontrolled ventilation or draughts through a building.
-Reducing the amount of fortuitous infiltration that occurs within a dwellings can play a significant part in reducing carbon emissions by minimising the amount of heated air leaking from the dwelling and the amount of cold air entering the dwelling.
+Reducing the amount of fortuitous infiltration that occurs within a dwelling can play a significant part in reducing carbon emissions by minimising the amount of heated air leaking from the dwelling and the amount of cold air entering the dwelling.

 Reducing the overall infiltration rate of a dwelling may necessitate the adoption of continuous mechanical extract ventilation to provide satisfactory air quality within the building.
 A more airtight building also places a greater need for ‘purpose provided ventilation’ to deliver satisfactory air quality.